OFFICIAL STANDARDIZED NATIONAL MAH JONGG

 - EXPOSING IN ERROR:

-- If a tile is claimed for an exposure, and it is touched or moved by the player who claims the tile, it must be used in an exposure.
+- If a tile is claimed for an exposure, and it is touched by the player who claims the tile, it must be used in an exposure.

 - If a mis-named tile is claimed for an exposure, the discarder must provide the correct tile if it is in their hand.
 If the discarder does not have the correct tile in their hand, the game proceeds.

-- If the claimer has prematurely exposed tiles, prior to discovering that the discarded tile was mis-named, then the exposer must use the tile that was discarded in an exposure.
+- If the claimer has PREMATURELY EXPOSED THEIR TILES, before ascertaining that the discarded tile was mis-named, then the exposer must use the tile that was discarded in an exposure.
 If unable to use the tile, then claimer's hand is “dead.”
 (STRATEGY NOTE: Player who prematurely exposed may use the discarded claimed tile in any way, in order to not be declared dead.
 For example, you may use 2 jokers with the claimed discard, and change your hand accordingly).

 - Incorrect exposures may be corrected during the player's original turn, (e.g., a pung to a kong, or a quint, or back again; moving tiles o n and off the exposure ledge of the rack, until such time as the exposer has discarded a tile to end their turn.

 - MAH JONGG IN ERROR: